The Plainsman: Cast

 Cavalry soldier extras and unit horses were period costumed members of the 115th Cavalry, Wyoming National guard which was still a horse cavalry unit from 1922 to 1941.

 Production

 Parts of the film were shot in Kanab Canyon, Kanab movie fort, and Paria, Utah.

+Release

+The film was initially banned in Nazi Germany, but Paramount requested the ban to be lifted in October 1937, and the censorship office lifted the ban in March 1940.

 Reception and accolades

 Writing for The Spectator in 1937, Graham Greene gave the film a rave review, suggesting that "perhaps it is the finest Western in the history of film".
 Greene praises de Mille's direction for his "magnificent handling of the extras in the big sets" as well "the firm handling of the individual drama".
 He also describes his pleasure in the acting of Cooper and Bickford as well as the "unexpected trace of sophistication" in Antheil's soundtrack for the film.

 It was nominated for the American Film Institute's 2008 AFI's 10 Top 10 in the Western film category.